Anna-Maia tells us about her experience volunteering in Cape Town, South Africa, including how to move to South Africa & prices in Cape Town.

 The regret grew until I told myself I would do it once I was back the following summer.
 Fast forward to that summer, I went on a safari again and this time I jumped!
 I was more scared than I’d ever been before in my life, I was shaking and I even cried before!
 I couldn’t believe that I’d be jumping off the highest man-made bungee bridge in the world.
 But once I jumped, it was the most amazing thing I had done in my entire life.
 It felt so freeing and exhilarating to jump and fall through the air.
 When I got up on the bridge again I couldn’t stop smiling from the adrenaline and kept saying I wanted to go again.

-What advise would you give to those wanting to work or volunteer in South Africa?
+What advice would you give to those wanting to work or volunteer in South Africa?

 My only advice is to go for as long as possible.
 Don’t think “oh maybe I’ll want to come back earlier,” because in 98% of the time that won’t be the case; instead, you will wish you could stay longer.
 I only met two people out of the hundreds of volunteers that I met in my almost four months there that went home early.

-I just graduated university, and now I am getting ready to travel full time.
+I just graduated from university, and now I am getting ready to travel full time.
 In September, I am leaving for Hawaii for six months.
 I will be volunteering (through workaway.org) at a yoga & meditation retreat on The Big Island.
-Afterwards, I am going onward to Australia, where I will do the working holiday visa for two years.
+Afterward, I am going onward to Australia, where I will do a working holiday visa for two years.

-From there I hope to continue travelling while building my online presence as a content creator on my Youtube channel Barefoot Traveller.
-I am also planning on starting a blog before leaving in September where I will be able to put into words my experience travelling.
-I want to work for myself while travelling full time.
+From there I hope to continue traveling while building my online presence as a content creator on my Youtube channel Barefoot Traveller.
+I am also planning on starting a blog before leaving in September where I will be able to put into words my experience traveling.
+I want to work for myself while traveling full time.

-In five years time I see myself still travelling.
+In five years’ time, I see myself still traveling.
 I see myself being financially stable to be able to sustain a lifestyle on the road.
 Maybe I will have a home base somewhere in the world (maybe South Africa?).
 I see myself influencing people to travel and believe in their dreams through my online platform.
 I also see myself starting to work on my plan of opening a small, completely vegan, café/restaurant in a tropical place with my friend (shout out to my soul sista Saania!).